bruno-lang/bruno-lang.github.io/glossary/index.md

 or [deductive reasoning](http://en.wikipedia.org/wiki/Deductive_reasoning)
 that is possible to do in a narrow local context.
-This implies that everything that has to be considered is directly (locally) present/affected.
-It means all consequences (effects) are direct as well.
+This implies that everything that has to be considered is directly (locally) present or affected.
 Thereby correct and complete reasoning becomes possible without taking the _outside world_ into account.
-The process of reasoning is simplified by reducing the number of significant aspects and the impossibility of _external_ aspects, that are not represented in the local context.
+The process of reasoning is simplified by making all aspects of a context explicit and in its effects locally confined.
+This often also leads to a reduction of the sheer number of significant aspects in consideration.

 ### Operative Modularisation